nischayv/hub/README.md

-# hub
+# Arcyive Hub
-The hub for our spoked wheel.
+---

+The Hub for SE/CS student (and organization) resources.